pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       table or CIM objects (ex. mof) format using the --output general option (ex. --output mof).

     Command Options:
-      --type [owned|permanent|all]  Defines whether the command is going to filter owned ,permanent, or all objects for the response display.
+      --type [owned|permanent|all]  Defines whether the command filters owned,  permanent, or all objects for the response.
                                     Default: all

       -d, --detail                  Show more detailed information.
 Otherwise only non-null or predefined property values are displayed.
-It applies to both MOF and TABLE output formats
+It applies to both MOF and TABLE output formats This option is mutually exclusive with options: (--summary).

       --names-only, --no            Show the CIMInstanceName elements of the instances.
 This only applies when the --output- format is one of the CIM object options (ex. mof

-      -s, --summary                 If True, show only summary count of instances -h, --help                    Show this help message.
+      -s, --summary                 Show only summary count of instances This option is mutually exclusive with options:
+                                    (--detail).

+      -h, --help                    Show this help message.